ATECoder/dn.vi.ivi/docs/TTM Driver API Guide.md

 - The measure command clears the execution state.
 - New API elements allow detecting changed configurations and applying only new configuration values.
 Note that before measuring shunt resistance after measuring thermal transient, all configuration values must be applied.

+<a name="Legacy_Support"></a>
+### Legacy Support

+The TTM firmware is is compatibly with earlier versions of TTM Visual Basic drivers released before 2024 (e.g., 3.2.5367, 2.3.4077).

+The firmware uses a `MeterDefaults.legacyDriver` and `MeterValues.legacyDriver` flags that is set to 1 for use with the legacy Visual Basic drivers.

+The `MeterValues.legacyDriver` is persistent and can be set from the instrument menu or by the `legacyDriverSetter()` function call.

 <a name="Code_Breaking_Chances"></a>
 ### Code Breaking Chances